 Two Medicine in the late Afternoon

 Arrive at Two Medicine Lake by late afternoon and hop on a boat to discover a lesser-visited part of Glacier Park.
 Sinopah, a historic wooden boat, takes passengers to the upper west shoreline of the lake – where passengers can opt to depart for a hike (and take a boat back afterwards).
-In addition to the enjoying the stellar views, guests will learn about the Blackfeet tribe and the region during the boat ride.
-On your way out of the park, make a quick stop at Running Eagle Falls for a short walk to a unique waterfall.
+In addition to the enjoying the stellar East Glacier views, guests will learn about the Blackfeet tribe and the region during the boat ride.
+On your way out of Two Medicine, make a quick stop at Running Eagle Falls for a short walk to a unique waterfall.